Post

 Overview

-This workflow allows you to:
+This workflow enables:

-• Keep everything synced via git
+• Synchronization across machines via git

-• Have a clean worktree copy for each machine
+• Clean worktree copies for each machine

 Architecture